Stöckheim-Leiferde: Politics

 The district mayor Matthias Disterheft is a member of the Social Democratic Party of Germany.

 Traffic in Stöckheim

 On 15 October 2006, after about two years of construction, a new tram line went into operation in Stöckheim.
 Since then the line M1, which runs from the district of Wenden in the northern part of Braunschweig to the southern parts of the city, connects Stöckheim with the city centre and Braunschweig Central Station.

-Fire Department Stöckheim
+Stöckheim Fire Department

 As one of the oldest fire brigades (established in 1866) of the former state of Brunswick, the local fire brigade Stöckheim takes care of fire safety in the neighborhood.
 The local fire department currently has two vehicles that are used within and beyond Stöckheim.

-Together with other Fire Brigades, Stöckheim makes up a Fachzug.
+Together with other fire brigades, Stöckheim makes up a Fachzug.
 The so-called "Youth Department" was established in 1966.